 On the face of it this seems like the most unanswerable question there is, a question that nags our existence from start to finish.

-And paradoxically, the more we study mindfulness and realise that the only reality we have is the present, the more life seems somewhat pointless – particularly if there is nothing after this existence and can’t be sure that there is something more.
-And let’s be honest, we can’t be certain.
+And paradoxically, the more we integrate mindfulness with our daily lives and realise that the only reality we have is the present moment, the more life may seem somewhat pointless – because we are living as if this is all there is.

-But the point of this post is not to question anyone's faith, or to put forward an alternative school of thought on what might exist in another realm, but to simply present you with what is real.
+But let me be clear: the point of this post is not to question anyone's faith, or to put forward an alternative school of thought on what might exist in another realm, but to simply present what is real.
 And by that I mean what we are able to perceive and logically deduce from that perception.

 Do We Even Know What We're Doing?